gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 * **Searching** - Finding an element in the collection
 * **Serialization** - Converting the collection to an array or string to write to a file, network, or database

+Arrays and linked lists are two data structures that can be used to store ordered collections of data.
+Each has its respective advantages and disadvantages.
+Binary Search Trees are another data structure that we can consider.

+### !callout-info

+## What about dictionaries?

-Dictionaries are unordered and thus cannot be used to store ordered data, however we *could* use arrays or linked lists to store ordered data.
+Dictionaries are unordered and thus cannot be used to store ordered data.

+### !end-callout

 ### Using An Array for Ordered Data